howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Make ordinary nn test and write about how the renorm layer op is cool and good
 - EE plugin making - dynamic loading? not doing dynamic loading? doing funky stuff? some registry or something?
 - Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
 With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
 Do it at query layer somehow?
 Need some sop for CE stuff too
 - Take-the-suggested-weight-change updates
-- Mass CRUD ops
+- Mass CRUD ops, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
-True conservations, along with property.
+True conservations, along with property - then liberate the input and loss cardinalities
-- Make graphs and tests and write about how the renorm layer op is cool and good
-- RG for computer scientists (towards RG for salespeeps)
 - Whack a profit thing out for real, refactor the competitiveness thing to budget utilization
 - Async bounded thing integration?
 I want like, turn on forward pass in 5 seconds but nature of neural shit means that you want dedup of idem message thing basically.
 And you really want it async in txn
 - Kick off forward passes every time we change anything (I think as FE event to BE trivial service thingy)
 - Munge and validate password according to a serious password-based-auth checklist
+- Easy SSO's
 - Cut alpha, sponsor more newsletters

-- Easy SSO's
 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
 - RBAC FE
 - Splitscreen views and mutations